Legal Header

 • royalties.

-Typically, wells that target liquids-rich gas typically have lower supply costs.
+Typically, wells that target liquids-rich gas have lower supply costs.
 As a by-product, liquids add to revenues, offsetting the costs of a well.
 Wells targeting liquids-rich gas are mainly in

 • Foothills Front (PSAC area 2),